 4. Amendment and cancellation by you

 4.1.
 DSE will make every effort to assist you if you wish to alter any previously agreed arrangements.
-Requests must be made in writing or by email (firstname.lastname@example.org) In the event of an alteration, DSE reserves the right to make an administration charge of £50 per amendment, together with all communication charges or other expenses incurred by DSE.
+Requests must be made in writing or by email (firstname.lastname@example.org) at least 4 weeks before you are due to sail.
+In the event of an alteration, DSE reserves the right to make an administration charge of £50 per amendment, together with all communication charges or other expenses incurred by DSE.
 These charges will be payable whether or not DSE succeeds in confirming your requested amendment.

-4.2 If you request to cancel your EXPERIENCE prior to the EXPERIENCE you can rebook ONCE within 12 MONTHS.
+4.2 If you request to amend your EXPERIENCE within the timescale stated in paragraph 4.1 you can rebook ONCE within 12 MONTHS.

 5. Amendment and cancellation by DSE

 5.1.
 DSE makes every effort to operate its COURSES and EXPERIENCES as advertised but it may very occasionally be necessary to modify a COURSE or EXPERIENCE before its commencement.
 If the modification is significant in that it substantially undermines the COURSE or EXPERIENCE for which you are contracted, DSE will notify you as soon as practicable and offer you three choices.
 You may (1) accept the modification, (2) change your booking to another available product or (3) cancel and receive a full and prompt refund.
 If you choose another available product which is more expensive, you must pay the difference, if it is cheaper, DSE will make the appropriate refund.
 If there is a minor modification before you depart (that is a change not included in the definition of a significant modification set out above), DSE will make every effort to notify you, although it is not obliged to do so nor is it obliged to pay any compensation.